pavelanni/python-vacation/docs/Python_vacation_day0.md

 ## First lines of code

 "In the terminal type 'python3'," I said to Erik.
 Yes, I know there is a never-ending discussion "Python 2 vs. Python 3", but at least it seems there is a consensus that if you are just starting learning Python, it's better to start with Python 3.
-You mileage may vary, of course.
+Your mileage may vary, of course.

 ```console
 erik@idea:~$ python3